-- 1.1 Proposals for the development of new small businesses and for the expansion or diversification of existing businesses, including farm-based operations, will be encouraged, providing that: - 1.1.1 it can be demonstrated that there will be no adverse impact from increased traffic and parking, nuisance or activities arising from the proposed development; - 1.1.2 it would have an acceptable impact on the character and scale of the village, its rural character and landscape. - 1.2 Applications for extensions or part change of use of dwellings to enable flexible or home working within the development boundary will be supported, subject to there being appropriate parking and that the residential amenity of neighbouring properties is maintained. - 1.3 In each instance, the provision of effective broadband services will be encouraged, and appropriate measures should be incorporated into the design of workplaces.
+1.1 Proposals for the development of new small businesses and for the expansion or diversification of existing businesses, including farm-based operations, will be encouraged, providing that:

+1.1.1 it can be demonstrated that there will be no adverse impact from increased traffic and parking, nuisance or activities arising from the proposed development;

+1.1.2 it would not have a negative impact on the character and scale of the village, its rural character and landscape,

+1.1.3 the application is supported with a 'Waste Strategy' e.g. any requirements for additional public litter bins, street cleansing etc.

+1.2 Applications for extensions or part change of use of dwellings for business use will not be supported without there being appropriate parking and that the resultant works do not result in a 'statutory nuisance'.

+1.3 In each instance, the provision of effective broadband services will be encouraged, and appropriate measures should be incorporated into the design of workplaces.